 An altar is a place to reflect

 When you create an altar, you give yourself a place to be quiet, reflect, plan, pray, remember, find courage, listen, gather strength, make a commitment, and let go.
 An altar is invaluable in keeping the mind, and the nervous system, in check.

-I have a table in my bedroom that serves as my altar to the Divine where I start my day with daily meditation is in front of that altar.
-I have several “smaller” altars around the house for other intentions and projects.
+I have a table in my bedroom that serves as my altar to the Divine where I start my day with daily meditation.
+I have several “smaller” altars around the house, each one for a specific intention or project.
 On those altars, I place candles, statues that might remind me of my mission, or that hold a special memory, represent Spirit, beauty and nature.
 On one altar, I have a globe to remind me to care for the earth and pray for peace, heart shaped rocks to remind me to love first, a statue of a mother and child, small paper with inspirational quotes.

 How to create an altar

 Altars are easy to make, all you need is a shelf, dresser or small table.
 Even a corner of one will do.
 You don’t even have to go buy anything!
 Fortunately, everything you need is right around your house, even gathering somethings from outside like sticks, pinecones, stones or acorns.

 Things to have on your altar: